-Although Blake Nordstrom, Peter Nordstrom and Erik Nordstrom each have 36 or more years of service, the number of years of credited service under the SERP is capped at 25.
-Prior to 2006, the Compensation Committee selectively awarded additional years of service to executives hired midcareer so that they could earn the full 25 years of service by the time they reached the retirement age of 58.
-Michael Koppel received these additional years and has earned the equivalent of 25 years of service.
-Nine of Michael Koppel's 25 years are additional years of service.
+Although Blake Nordstrom, Peter Nordstrom and Erik Nordstrom each have 38 or more years of service, and Geevy Thomas has 34 years of service, the number of years of credited service under the SERP is capped at 25.
+Prior to 2006, the Compensation Committee selectively awarded additional years of service to executives hired mid-career so that they could earn the full 25 years of service by the time they reached the retirement age of 58.
+Eight of Michael Koppel's 25 credited years of service at the time of his retirement were additional years of service.